sch-aa-vk/RsSchool-react/README.md

 This project was made as part of a course from Rolling Scopes School React track.

+### Code:
+- The code is written in Typescript, React(Vite) and Redux Toolkit.
+- There are unit-tests.

 ### Features:
 - fully adaptive design (up to 320px)
 - there is a 404 page for processing invalid addresses